MasoudNateghi/EEG-Artifact-Reduction/README.md

-# EEG-Artifact-Reduction-
+# EEG-Artifact-Reduction
-In this repository, I have some pieces of codes in which I have implemented some blind\semi-blind source separation methods like PCA, GEVD, ICA, and DSS to eliminate EEG artifacts.
+In this repository, some blind and semi-blind source separation methods, such as PCA, GEVD, ICA, and DSS, have been implemented to eliminate the EEG artifacts.

-## Ex1
+## Question 1
+- Ex1.mat data was scattered.
+- the PCA algorithm was implemented on the data, and the principal components were extracted.
+Moreover, the whitened data was plotted.
+- PCA algorithm was implemented with the Matlab function, and the result was similar to the results obtained in the previous part.
+- SVD decomposition was used, and checked the connections of PCA and SVD

-## Ex2
+## Question 2
-- Contains a non-epileptic simulated data which we contaminated it with background EEG signal and muscle noise
+- Contains non-epileptic simulated data, which we contaminated with background EEG signal and muscle noise
 - Extracted sources using PCA and Com2 (on of ICA algorithms) and eliminated undesirable sources
-- Transfered the data to sensor space.
+- Transferred the data to sensor space.
 Moreover, calculated RRMSE for the two methods.

-## Ex3

-## Ex4

-## Ex5